NikaOrl/next-range-selector/src/stories/default.md

 - min: number (default 0) - minimum of the range;
 - max: number (default 100) - maximum of the range;
 - useKeyboard: boolean (default true);
-- interval: number - interval between values;
+- interval: number (default 1) - interval between values;
-- process: boolean - show process (area between dots);
+- process: boolean (if [borders]=true, then default false, if [borders]=false, then default true) - show process (area between dots);
-- duration: number (default 0.5) - transition-duration of the dot and the process in seconds;
+- duration: number (default 0.5) - css "transition-duration" - the animation duration of the dot and the process in seconds;
 - tabIndex: number (default 1);
 - width: number | string;
 - height: number | string;